DigitalArcPlatform/documentation/docs/postEvent/transcription/index.md

 3. Locate the audio file that you will be transcribing.
 Once you have found it, make sure the microphone in the Google Doc is turned on.
 It will appear red with a circle around it.

+4. Place your phone, or whichever device you’re using for playback, near your laptop’s microphone and begin playing the audio.
+You should see words start to appear on the document.
+	*	A laptop’s microphone is typically near the device’s speakers.
+If you hover your phone around the center part of your laptop’s keyboard, this should be close enough for your microphone to capture the audio you are playing back.
+5. To pause or stop the transcription process, stop the audio recording and click on the microphone in the Google Doc, it should change from red to black.

+Notice a few things:

+*	This feature may not capture the entirety of the conversation.
+It may skip words or segments, so you will need to go back and manually add any missing text.
+*	This option does not differentiate between speakers, so you will need to go back and distinguish between each speaker in the oral history.

 ## Transcribing with Access to Transcription Software